On this page is a 2020 income percentile by state calculator for the United States. It works for either individual income or household income.

 Enter pre-tax income earned between January and December 2019 and select a state and income type to compare an income percentile.

-You can also choose multiple comparison states for your state income percentile estimate.
+Optional: You can also choose comparison states and show the income curve head to head.
 Find the research backing this tool in the average income by state post.

 Household Income by State: Extremes of the Average, Median and Top 1%

 Countrywide in 2020, median, average, and top 1% household income were $68,400.00, $97,973.61, and $531,020.00.

 That block of statistics does hide information.
 Some of that I'll alleviate in this post: aggregating every state hides some of the disparities between states.
 For example, Washington, D.C., Massachusetts, Maryland, and Virginia all have very high incomes.
 Mississippi and New Mexico are on the lower side.